zhullyb/monyhar/monyhar/docs/adding_to_third_party.md

 * Collects new data
 * Influences or sets security-related policy (including the user experience)

 One of the fields is CPEPrefix.
-This is used by Chromium and Google systems to spot known upstream security vulnerabilities, and ensure we merge the fixes into our third-party copy.
+This is used by Monyhar and Google systems to spot known upstream security vulnerabilities, and ensure we merge the fixes into our third-party copy.
 These systems are not foolproof, so as the OWNER, it's up to you to keep an eye out rather than solely relying on these